 The four-time world heavyweight champion and former undisputed cruiserweight king made a shock announcement days after a cryptic social media post.

-It seems to be perfect timing for Holyfield, who threw his hat into the ring just days after Tyson.
+It seems perfect timing for Holyfield, who threw his hat into the ring just days after Tyson.

-The third installment of their great saga is now expected as both are currently in preparations for a three or four-round comeback.
+The third installment of their great saga is expected as both are currently preparing for a three- or four-round comeback.

-Making his intentions clear, Holyfield stated he will definitely have more than one contest at the ripe old age of 57.
+Making his intentions clear, Holyfield stated he would definitely have more than one contest at the ripe old age of 57.